Get your project estimate

 Restaining Without Stripping

 If you wonder how to restain a deck without stripping, the following information is for your consideration.
-This approach works well for decks with existing finishes in decent condition, but requires understanding which stain combinations provide proper adhesion and coverage.
+This method works best on decks that are already in good shape, but you need to choose stains that stick and cover properly.

 Techniques to Restain Over Existing Stain